Advanced Social Media & Strategy - Melbourne

 - Measurement & reporting

 The social media channels featured in the case studies, illustrations and live examples include Facebook, Instagram, Twitter, LinkedIn and YouTube, with Facebook receiving the lion’s share of attention.
-The utility platforms featured include Hootsuite and Google Analytics.
+The utility platforms featured include Google Analytics, Google Tag Manager and the Google Campaign URL Builder.

 We like to keep the format fairly relaxed, but it’s a tightly focussed learning environment.
 Class sizes are small – 15 participants, max – so that there’s always time for questions or clarification.